- 1 IRS Tax Treatment of Foreign Dividends for U.S. Persons

 Can I use the Foreign Earned Income Exclusion?

-Generally, you are not be able to use the earned income exclusion because dividend income is passive income, and the earned income exclusion which qualifies for the exclusion is earned from Employment, Personal Services, etc.
+The Foreign Earned Income Exclusion does not apply to dividend income because dividend income is passive income and the earned income exclusion that qualifies for the exclusion is earned from Employment, Personal Services, etc.

 Is the Foreign Dividend a Qualified Dividend?